-Senate Bill 496-A adds workers providing food preparation and service and early intervention services, prekindergarten services, and support for such services to the exemption, allowing those workers to seek regular UI benefits for any week of unemployment, even for weeks that begin during two successive academic years or terms.
+Senate Bill 496-A adds workers providing food preparation and service, early intervention services and support, and prekindergarten services and support to the exemption, allowing those workers to seek regular UI benefits for any week of unemployment, even for weeks that begin during two successive academic years or terms, regardless of whether they have a reasonable assurance of returning to work.
 If the measure is enacted, and the U.S. Secretary of Labor serves notice that any provision of the state's UI law fails to conform with applicable federal law, the nonconforming provisions or rules will no longer have any force or effect.